Nannew/TensorFlowPredict/README.md

 <img src="../master/Data/TransformGraph.png?raw=true" width="700" >

 ## An example of TensorFlowPredict Project
 * I use semantic segmentation as an example.
-The model is trained by DeepLav v3+ in Python.
+The model is trained by DeepLab v3+ in Python.
 I used a pre-trained model on VOC2012 dataset as the starting checkpoint.
-The last layer is changed to apply a transfer learning on a new dataset with two classes: 1 for foreground device and 0 for background.
+The last layer is changed to apply a transfer learning to a new dataset with two classes: 1 for foreground device and 0 for background.
 The weights of different classes are modified accordingly to achieve better MIOU result.

 * The pre-trained model is not uploaded to the repository.
 See [optimized_graph_500_500.pb](https://drive.google.com/file/d/1m1EtdutciAbcgHDLsoCeKI92I-VEs_4K/view?usp=sharing)